racheljoi/testing-resources/README.md

 # Testing Resources

-Curated by [Rachel Kibler](https://racheljoi.com) — Senior Quality Engineer, international keynote speaker, and Agile Testing Fellowship trainer.
+Curated by [Rachel Kibler](https://racheljoi.com) — Senior Quality Engineer, international keynote speaker, and consultant.

 This is the list I actually use and recommend to testers at all career stages.
 It skews toward context-driven, exploratory, and holistic approaches to testing rather than scripted or certification-focused material.